 What is the Centennial Dam proposal?

-The Nevada Irrigation District (NID) proposes to build a new 110,000 acre-foot reservoir with a 275 foot-tall dam on the Bear River.[i]
-This would inundate the last six miles of publicly accessible, free-flowing river on the Bear, completely flooding the Bear Campground, more than 25 homes and 120 parcels, 140 Native American cultural sites, and Dog Bar Bridge, the only crossing of the Bear River between Highway 49 and Highway 174.
+The Nevada Irrigation District (NID) wants to build a 275-foot-tall dam and create a 110,000-acre-foot reservoir on the Bear River.[i]
+The Centennial project would wipe out the last six miles of publicly accessible, free-flowing river on the Bear.
+The reservoir would completely flood the popular Bear River Campground and free day use area, more than 25 homes, 120 parcels, 140 Native American cultural sites, and Dog Bar Bridge – the only crossing of the Bear River between Highway 49 and Highway 174.
+There are no NID planning or reporting documents that conclude that a project of this scale is necessary to reliably serve current or planned needs.

 How does a dam on the Bear River affect the Yuba River?

 More than half of the water in the upper Middle and South Yuba River watersheds is diverted to the Bear River.
-Upon entering the Bear watershed, Yuba water moves through canals and hydropower facilities, only flowing in the Bear River for short sections.
+Upon entering the Bear River watershed, Yuba water moves through canals and hydropower facilities.
 SYRCL is concerned that Centennial Dam, if built, could demand even more Yuba River water, especially when dry years leave the new reservoir low.

 Would Centennial Dam induce more growth?